 The hiding of “total likes” will definitely be a positive step towards a more positive Instagram culture (and social media

 will take users back to the basics in terms of liking photos because they enjoy the content and not just because other people did.
-In addition, for people who don’t have a large following, it can be difficult to compete with large Instagram pages – thus, hiding the total likes of a post will level the playing field on the explore page when it comes to social klout.
+In addition, for people who don’t have a large following, it can be difficult to compete with large Instagram pages – thus, hiding the total likes of a post will level the playing field on the explore page when it comes to social klout

 With the hiding of total likes, Instagram influencers are going to be forced to go back to the basics in terms of the content they post.
 Many influencers have amassed large followings solely due to the fact that they are “social media influencers” or that they buy fake likes and followers

 Whether or not you agree with Instagram’s current experimentation with the hiding of likes, you should be open to the positive impact it could have on social media users.
 By not putting so much weight on the vanity metric of “post likes”, Instagram culture could go back to the basics in regards to focusing on quality content over anything else.
 This could even have a positive impact on Instagram users in regards to mental health while turning around the toxic “influencer culture” currently plaguing the social network.

 Do you think hiding “total likes” on Instagram is a positive move for the social network, user mental health, and content creators?
 Send me a message on Twitter @iambradthompson

-Opinions expressed here are the opinions of the author.
-Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
-VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.
+This is a Contributor Post.
+Opinions expressed here are opinions of the Contributor.
+Influencive does not endorse or review brands mentioned; does not and cannot investigate relationships with brands, products, and people mentioned and is up to the Contributor to disclose.
+Contributors, amongst other accounts and articles may be professional fee-based.